ms-iot/imx-iotcore/Documentation/board-feature-list.md

 | Low power standby      | N   | N   | N   | N   | N   | N   | N   |
 | Display power management      | Y   | Y   | Y   | Y   | N   | N   | N   |

+Not all features of a given subsystem maybe fully enabled and/or optimized.
 If you encounter issues with supported features, please open an issue.